top of page

 🩺 Veterinary Treatment Options

-🚨 Vet-prescribed medications exist but may cause side effects such as diarrhoea, vomiting, or neurological issues.
+🚨 Vet-prescribed medications exist but may cause side effects such as diarrhea, vomiting, or neurological issues.

 🐾 Common Medications & Side Effects: